LeonardBesson/lobby-client-lib/README.md

 ## Features

-* It integrates easily into any engine by hooking into your game loop.
+* Integrates easily into any engine by hooking into your game loop.
 * Aims to keep the overhead as minimal as possible.
 Lightweight, non-blocking networking built on top of [Mio](https://github.com/tokio-rs/mio).
-* Unopinionated treading.
+* Unopinionated threading.
 It doesn't matter whether your game is single threaded or you use a complex parallel ECS like [Legion](https://github.com/TomGillen/legion) or [Specs](https://github.com/amethyst/specs)

 ## Content